max3-2/hedgehog-kb/README.md

 ## Status

+- Case assembled, only plate and weight left, ETA see below.
+- Case parts have arrived.
 - Plated ETA at 15/11, felt layer ETA 15/11, case parts also ordered with no ETA.
 Pricing see below.
 - PCBs have arrived and tested good.